Five questions about Apple’s startling new TV deal with Samsung

 Is Samsung getting a cut of the money that people will spend on iTunes content through the app?
 That would make sense, right?

-Why does the press release refer to this app as “iTunes Movies And TV Shows?”
+Why does the press release refer to this app as “iTunes Movies and TV Shows?”
 It sure implies that Samsung TVs are getting a fenced-off subset of the experience Apple delivers on its own hardware.
-Or is Apple is planning to reorganize how they deploy iTunes products and services overall?
+Or is Apple planning to reorganize how they deploy iTunes products and services overall?

 Might we see a version of this app for Android?
 I actively discourage buying DRMed movies and TV shows from Apple because (apart from iTunes for Windows) they’re locked to Apple devices.
 Google Play and Amazon Video seem like much better options.
 Is Apple exploring at least a rudimentary alternative to hardware lock-in?